rakshitgogia/projects/weather/README.md

 > -s, --search "\<City Name>": Weatherman searches for the city you entered and tells residents of that city what to wear

-> -u, --units <C/ F>: Gives you output in Celsius or Farenheit depending on the option you provided (default is Celsius)
+> -u, --units <C/ F>: Gives you output in Celsius or Fahrenheit depending on the option you provided (default is Celsius)

 ### examples: